ksator/junos-verifications-automation-with-jsnapy/README.md

 ## Build a network topology:
 The network topology used into this repository is composed by 3 junos devices (EX4300) connected in a triangle topology, configured with BGP.

-In order to configure your junos devices, you can use, as example, one of teh following method:
+In order to configure your junos devices, you can use, as example, one of the following methods:

 ### Configure the junos devices using Ansible: